 Former prize winner Koos asked the current chairman of the Anne Vondeling Prize how Sywert ended up in the jury, but that happened under the previous board, so then everything stops, of course.
 There is then no longer an active memory of this among directors.
 Always busy with minutes and annual reports but yes, you can't keep everything.
 Then there is no more responsibility, no reason to reconsider the admission criteria, let alone to take a closer look at the antecedents of other jury members because apparently strange things have happened in the previous board period.
 None of that.
 Then you are really a director.
 Keep the ranks closed.
 Speak with one voice, especially when there is pressure.
 40 million in the pockets of a supplier of face masks who don't really do much anyway.
 And afterwards it turned out to be unsound (or were those others?).
 Those things happen, administrators understand that among themselves.

-Hopefully an investigative journalist will come up with the idea to dig into that previous board and reconstruct Sywert's career path.
-There are probably some loose ends hanging there to follow the tangle into.
-That will result in a nice biography and I am looking forward to the final film and - if the film wins prizes - the musical about that apparent corps ball.
+Hopefully an investigative journalist will come up with the idea of digging into that previous board and reconstructing Sywert's career path.
+There are probably some loose ends there that you need to follow up on.
+That will make for a nice biography and I am looking forward to the final film and - if the film wins an award - the musical about that apparent frat boy.
 A 'Wolf of Wall Street / Catch me if you can'-like scenario is quite conceivable with those antics.

-By the way: In Haarlem there is such a person in prison: Simon Raedts, charming charismatic man, clock on, chairman of Bevrijdingspop, commissionerships here and there, Rotary member, VIP seats at Ajax, trips abroad etc. I don't know if he has also been on juries, that would fit well into the pattern.
-In the end, he was caught for fraud and embezzlement of several millions.
-He leaves a trail of destruction behind and nevertheless remains a convinced victim of unreasonable demands.
-He is even willing to stay in prison for years for his principles.
-Somewhere in a German bank account, the millions are waiting for him – but he has lost his password so that cannot be proven.
-Copies that were supposed to convince the court to the contrary turned out to be forged.
-That too is a great soap opera.
-Then Sywert has played it more skillfully.
+As a side note: There is such a person in prison in Haarlem: Simon Raedts, charming, charismatic man, with his clock on, chairman of Bevrijdingspop, commissioner positions here and there, Rotary member, VIP seats at Ajax, trips abroad, etc. I don't know whether he has also served on juries, that would fit the pattern well.
+Ultimately, he was caught for fraud and embezzlement of several million.
+He leaves a trail of destruction behind and yet remains a convinced victim of unreasonable demands.
+He is even willing to spend years in prison for his principles.
+Somewhere in a German bank account the millions are waiting for him - but he has lost his password so that cannot be proven.
+Copies intended to convince the court otherwise turned out to be forged.
+That is also a great soap opera.
+Then Sywert played it more cleverly.

 The Umfeld is actually more interesting

-I think it would be especially interesting to see to which people such people owe their advance.
-That must be done through intercession.
-Who is allowed to be on such a jury or administrative body?
+I think it would be especially interesting to see to which people such people owe their rise.
+That must be done through consultation.
+Who is allowed to join such a jury or administrative body?
 Are they yes-men?
 Followers?
 Opportunists?
-Or clear thinkers with striking observations who can shake things up?
-Nobody really wants that, you were not created to question yourself, after all, it is not a philosophical company.
-A jury group with only distrustful critics is not going to work either, I understand that, but when I see how little critical capacity there is among supervisors, in journalism, among ministers, then we do have a problem when it comes to group compositions.
-Is it HR?
-It seems as if things are going wrong, wherever a course of events is poured into a system with policy officials, advisors and other interchangeable puppets.
-Unlike entrepreneurs, they are not immediately in the (financial) pain if they do something wrong, that could have something to do with it.
-Roel Coutinho was also such an interchangeable substitute, look at what we have now.
+Or clear thinkers with spot-on observations that can shake things up?
+No one actually wants them there, you were not created to question yourself, after all, it is not a philosophical company.
+A jury group with only distrustful critics is not going to work, I understand that, but when I see how little critical capacity there is among supervisors, in journalism, and among ministers, then we do have a problem when it comes to group compositions.
+Is it HR's fault?
+It seems as if things go wrong wherever a course of events is incorporated into a system with policy officials, advisors and other interchangeable figures.
+Unlike entrepreneurs, they are not immediately in (financial) pain if they do something wrong, that could have something to do with it.
+Roel Coutinho was also such an interchangeable substitute, look what we have now.

-Unlike entrepreneurs, vicaries are not immediately in (financial) pain if they do something wrong.
-If it hurts at all, it is -if they are smart- their successor.
-In such a situation, you can easily transfer tens of millions from someone else's bank account to a self-employed person or company.
+Unlike entrepreneurs, substitutes are not immediately in (financial) pain if they do something wrong.
+If there is any pain, it will be - if they are smart - their successor.
+In such a situation you can easily transfer tens of millions from someone else's bank account to a self-employed person or small company.

-Sywert's success must be due to his network, he had no earnings.
-He came out of university cold when he took a seat on the Anne Vondeling jury.
+Sywert's success must be due to his network, he had no merits.
+He left university cold when he took a seat on the Anne Vondeling jury.
 Maybe he has important relatives?
-There are plenty of rickety wheelbarrows driving around in 'the circuit' but on the other hand, he can really have an unlikely chat full of promise, opportunism and syrup-around-the-mouth-smearing.
-These are undeniable talents if used well: perhaps he should go into politics, or work for the state media as a spokesperson – I mean journalist.
+There are plenty of rickety wheelbarrows driving around 'the circuit', but on the other hand he can really have an unlikely chat full of promise, opportunism and sycophancy.
+These are undeniable talents if used properly: perhaps he should enter politics or work for the state media as a spokesperson - I mean a journalist.
 Then he can immediately hope for a medal from his ex-jury.
-He may be unethical and not right, but once again the government has blundered, acted carelessly, demonstrated incompetence and lacked overview.
+He may be unethical and out of line: once again the government has blundered, acted carelessly, shown incompetence and lack of overview.
 I would say: shared guilt.